 Devil’s Den offers a unique cavern diving experience for people seeking SCUBA certification.
 Anyone nervous about diving in the ocean for the first time would benefit from the controlled, crystal-clear conditions.

 This would be an excellent choice for people not wanting to learn in the ocean.
-Instead of rolling backward into a murky, wavy sea, it’s much easier to slip into crystal-clear, calm water.
+Instead of rolling backward into a murky, wavy sea, slipping into crystal-clear, calm water is much easier.
 There’s no danger from sharks or alligators there, either.

 All dive instructors who offer lessons out of Devil’s Den are independent providers.